oxylabs/browser-agent-py/README.md

 }
 ```

-Here is a screenshot ouput of our second request:
+Here is a screenshot output of our second request:

 ![Browser Agent screenshot output](./screenshot.png)